abdielsudiro/learn/README.md

 # README
-Smart Contract developement using Hardhat and Openzeppelin.
+Smart Contract development using Hardhat and Openzeppelin.